MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-installation-properties-published-to-active-directory-domain-services.md

 -   Because this information is automatically generated, the risk of human error associated with manually entering installation properties is eliminated.

 > [!NOTE]
->  For more information about how to extend the Active Directory schema for Configuration Manager, and how to publish a site, see [Schema extensions for System Center Configuration Manager](../../plan-design/network/schema-extensions.md).
+>  For more information about how to extend the Active Directory schema for Configuration Manager, and how to publish a site, see [Schema extensions for Configuration Manager](../../plan-design/network/schema-extensions.md).

 ## Client installation properties published to Active Directory Domain Services
 The following is a list of client installation properties.
-For more information about each item listed below, see [About client installation properties in System Center Configuration Manager](../../../core/clients/deploy/about-client-installation-properties.md).
+For more information about each item listed below, see [About client installation properties](../../../core/clients/deploy/about-client-installation-properties.md).

 - The Configuration Manager site code.